h-casanova/product-inventory/README.md

 	cd product-inventory

+### Import the project

+Import the project as Maven project in your favorite IDE.

 ### Keycloak Setup

 Download Keycloak 26.3.5.
 To run Keycloak access the /bin through PowerShell in Windows folder inside and execute: